Apartment Maintenance Charges Rules and Regulations

 Having said that, here are the three major calculation methods for housing society maintenance charges –

-Equal sharing
+1. Equal sharing

 In this method, the residents of the apartment pays an equal amount for maintenance irrespective of the size of their flat.
 As a result, the calculation is simple and straightforward, but may not be most equitable.

-Per square foot
+2. Per square foot

 This is a more customised approach, where residents pay for maintenance charges as per the size of their flats.
 So, if you own a smaller flat, you will be liable to pay a smaller fee and vice versa.

-Hybrid model
+3. Hybrid model

 The hybrid model adopted by different societies strike a good balance between the previous two.
-Usually in this methods the fixed maintenance costs are divided equally and the variable ones are as per the square feet.
+Usually in these methods the fixed maintenance costs are divided equally and the variable ones are as per the square feet.

 According to the RERA apartment maintenance charges rules and regulations the buyer of the property upon the transfer of ownership is required to pay the maintenance charges.
 However, if the owner of the said property decides to find a tenant, then the tenant will be responsible for paying the maintenance charges.